uber/manifold/CONTRIBUTING.md

 ## <a name="feature"></a> Feature Requests

 If you want to contribute or add new features, please use [Issue][git-iss] on github projects to start a new discussion.
-If you receive a Go ahead, you can submit your patch as PR to the repository.
+If you receive a go-ahead, you can submit your patch as PR to the repository.

+If you are looking for inspiration on feature ideas, we list our planned features in our [roadmap](https://github.com/uber/manifold/wiki/Manifold-one-year-roadmap).
+We will prioritize our review and support for pull requests related to items on the list.

 ## <a name="submit-pr"></a> Submitting Pull Request